 When I was 18 I heard Tori Amos “From The Choirgirl Hotel” for the first time and on hearing that album I decided to learn to play the piano.
 I never took any lessons.
-Instead, I sat hunched over a cheap Casio keyboard and slowly the music started to come.
-A love affair with David Bowie, Elton John, Rufus Wainwright, Kate Bush and about a million other artists old and new would follow.
-These artists records would shape me and the way I saw the world and these along with my own life experience would make their way into the songs.
+Instead, I sat hunched over a cheap Casio keyboard, and slowly the music started to come.
+A love affair with David Bowie, Elton John, Rufus Wainwright, Kate Bush, and about a million other artists old and new would follow.
+These artists’ records would shape me and the way I saw the world and these along with my own life experience would make their way into the songs.

-A stint at Music College followed as well some years spent paying my dues in and out of bands and dead-end jobs.
-Music is yet to make me rich in financial terms, but it has allowed me to release a catalogue of albums and singles.
+A stint at Music College followed as well as some years spent paying my dues in and out of bands and dead-end jobs.
+Music is yet to make me rich in financial terms, but it has allowed me to release a catalog of albums and singles.
 It has allowed me to tour and travel the world sharing my songs and my stories, to play with musicians whose talent has left me humbled and inspired in equal parts.
-It has allowed me to connect with people, to reach out and be part of the world.
+It has allowed me to connect with people, to reach out, and be part of the world.

 It has allowed me to live a life less ordinary, and for this, I am eternally grateful.

 These are my songs and these are my stories.
 I hope they move you, make you think, comfort you, stimulate you or at the very least entertain you a little.
 If they don’t that’s ok too.